 Bristol Airport today handles some 8 million passengers per annum (mppa).
 It has submitted a planning application to North Somerset Council to expand to 12 million passengers.
 This will increase to 20 million by 2030.

 For comparison London Luton Airport carried 15.8 million passengers in 2017.
 Luton Airport has good railway connections, multiple coach services, easy motorway access and sustainable parking provided by authorised operators.
 Bristol Airport has none of these.

-The airport is owned by investment funds based in Canada and Australia.
-The plan to grow passenger numbers by 50% is symptomatic of a predatory drive for profits regardless of the cost to health and well-being of local communities in distant North Somerset.
+The airport is owned by a global investment fund based in Canada.
+The plan to grow passenger numbers by 50% is symptomatic of a predatory drive for profits regardless of the cost to health and well-being of communities in distant North Somerset.

 Read more …

 Despite the inflated claims made by the Airport and shamefully echoed by many local politicians, expansion will bring little economic benefit to the region.
 Airport jobs are low paid and / or temporary contracts, business users a small minority (16%) of passengers, and holiday makers funnel money out of the region.